uchicago-capp-camp-2025/python-lab/README.md

 ## Tips

 - The focus of this lab is on the workflow we discussed: run the code, see an error, diagnose & fix, repeat.
+- Remember, the '#' character is a comment.
+You'll notice VSCode colors everything after that on a line line differently.
+Code following a '#' is not run.
 - Try to do this without relying too much on external resources or tools, you of course can and will use those in the future, but for today- practice with what is in front of you.
 - Feel free to experiment and make changes to the code to better understand it!